netneurolab/hansen_genescognition/README.md

 - [label.mat](label.mat): a gene x 1 list of gene names, which correspond to the genes in gene_expression.mat
 - [genes.mat](genes.mat): a struct of the indices that refer to stable genes in terms of three resolutions (34, 57, and 111 left-hemisphere nodes).
 - [neurosynth.mat](neurosynth.mat): a node x term matrix of probabilistic measures that certain terms are pubslished alongside certain brain regions
-- [neurosynth.mat](nodes.mat): a struct of the indices that refer to the left hemisphere brain regions
+- [nodes.mat](nodes.mat): a struct of the indices that refer to the left hemisphere brain regions
 - [result.mat](result.mat): the original PLS result that is used in all other analyses
 - [result34.mat](result34.mat): the PLS result computed on the 34-node parcellation, used in [scpt_brainspan.m](BrainSpan/scpt_brainspan.m).
 - [spins.mat](spins.mat): a node x 10000 matrix of rotated left hemisphere brain regions used in spin tests